Course

 When combined with the child’s history of symptoms and medication use, healthcare providers can determine the classification of asthma severity and appropriate treatment measures using the stepwise approach.
 The stepwise approach helps to standardize asthma symptoms and initiate related therapies.

 Healthcare providers use this information to determine when to move up or down a treatment level to provide the most effective management with the least number of exacerbations from this disease.
-Provider assessment of a child’s asthma maintenance therapy should be completed every 4-6 weeks with therapy changes and then every 3-6 months with good symptom control (8).
+Provider assessment of a child’s asthma maintenance therapy should be completed every 2-6 weeks while gaining asthma control, every 1–6 months to monitor control, and every 3 months if step down in therapy is anticipated [National Institute of Health – quick action].

 Quiz Questions